Scharlette Holdman: Early life, personal life, and education

 Holdman was born in Memphis, Tennessee, on December 11, 1946, to Neil Holdman and Maggie Mae Wardlow.
 Holdman and one of her sisters described their household as racist towards black people, although Holdman did not adopt the same prejudices; in an interview with the Miami Herald, she stated that her parents disapproved of her civil rights and anti-death penalty work and that she was estranged from them.
 Holdman grew up in Memphis and graduated from high school in 1964.
 Afterwards, she earned her Bachelor of Arts in anthropology at the University of Memphis, her Master of Arts in the same field at the University of Oregon, and her Doctor of Philosophy, again in anthropology, at the University of Hawaiʻi.

-In the 1960s, Holdman became involved in the civil rights movement, working to help register black people to vote in the South.
+In the 1960s, Holdman became involved in the civil rights movement, working to help register black people to vote in the South following a century of disenfranchisement for black southerners.
 One of Holdman's first occupations was with a group opposing the United States' involvement in the Vietnam War.
 Throughout the 1970s, while she lived in Hawaii, she ran several American Civil Liberties Union chapters, primarily advocating for the rights of the physically handicapped, the decriminalization of sex work, prison abolition, abortion rights, and ratification of the Equal Rights Amendment.
 She also worked as an ACLU director in New Orleans and worked to close several jails, although she did not enjoy that work.
-She ultimately moved to Miami, Florida, in 1977, where she briefly worked as the ACLU executive director of Florida before resigning and relocating to Tallahassee, Florida.
+She moved to Miami, Florida, in 1977, where she briefly worked as the ACLU executive director of Florida before resigning and relocating to Tallahassee, Florida.

 Holdman was married once, to James Shotwell Lindzey, although they divorced in 1974.
 Holdman later stated that she found marriage stifling.
 They had two children.